Skip to content

-Close to one of the most touristic areas of Budapest, there is a memorial that most people overlook and ignore.
+Close to one of Budapest’s most touristic areas is a memorial that most people overlook and ignore.
 I feel like that happens since there is no English plaque around, but the bullet holes on the Ministry of Agriculture building are challenging to let go of.

 These bullet holes are not from the Second World War; I must say this first.
 These are part of a memorial to one of Hungary’s most significant national tragedies: the 1956 Revolution against Soviet control.

-It all happened on October 25, 1956, and it’s a day known to Hungarians as Bloody Thursday.
-This was the day that hundreds of peaceful protesters got together next to the Parliament Building, along the Kossuth Lajos Square.
+It all happened on October 25, 1956, a day known to Hungarians as Bloody Thursday.
+On this day, hundreds of peaceful protesters got together next to the Parliament Building, along Kossuth Lajos Square.

 Nobody knows for sure how many people died during this massacre.
 Some sources point to somewhere around 20.
 Others go up to a hundred people, but we will never know for sure how many perished during the two-week revolution that shook Hungary back in 1956.